1. Setting up a foreign subsidiary has, historically, been the most common way of expanding a business overseas.

 It also has the expertise – often in-house – to ensure full compliance with all foreign laws and regulations.
 For many companies, a PEO is a cost-effective, fast, and reliable alternative to setting up a foreign subsidiary.

-New Horizons is your global partner who can help you realize your international expansion objectives.
+Horizons is your global partner who can help you realize your global expansion objectives.
 Our staff consists of tax, legal, HR, and employment experts who are experienced in various industries.

 We can provide you with compliant legal contracts, set up your payroll process, and assist you with compliance matters.
-With our PEO services, you transfer the risks of employer liability to us while you benefit from staff who are quickly deployed to your chosen country.
+With our PEO and Employer of Record services, you transfer the risks of employer liability to us while you benefit from staff who are quickly deployed to your chosen country.

-If you decide to incorporate your company, we can help you carry out this process, thus providing you with short- and long-term legal and employment solutions for your new country of operations.
+If you decide to incorporate a company overseas, and set up a foreign subsidiary, we can help you carry out this process, thus providing you with short- and long-term legal and employment solutions for your new country of operations.